Quinn-Fisher/opiate_model/README.md

 https://github.com/Quinn-Fisher/opiate_model

-Compartment model for prescription opiate addiction.
-For our mathematical modelling class (APM348) at UofT.
+Compartment model for prescription opiate addiction for our mathematical modelling class (APM348) at UofT.